2023 Best Mental & Social Health Services Schools in Minnesota

 Top 10 Best Mental & Social Health Services Schools

-Our 2023 rankings named Hazelden Betty Ford Graduate School of Addiction Studies the best school in Minnesota for mental and social health services students.
-Located in the rural area of Center City, Graduate School of Addiction Studies is a private not-for-profit school with a small student population.
+Our analysis found Hazelden Betty Ford Graduate School of Addiction Studies to be the best school for mental and social health services students who want to pursue a degree in Minnesota.
+Located in the rural area of Center City, Graduate School of Addiction Studies is a private not-for-profit school with a fairly small student population.

-Read full report on Mental & Social Health Services at Bethel University Minnesota
+Full Mental & Social Health Services at Bethel University Minnesota Report

 On average, mental health services graduates from Metro State take out $47,112 in student loans while working on their degree.

-Read full report on Mental & Social Health Services at Winona State University
+Full Mental & Social Health Services at Winona State University Report

 The average amount in student loans that mental health services majors at Minnesota State Mankato take out is $28,000.

-Saint Cloud State University ranked #7 on this year’s Best Mental & Social Health Services Schools in Minnesota list.
-St. Cloud State University is a large public school located in the small city of Saint Cloud.
+Saint Cloud State University landed the #7 spot in the 2023 rankings for the best mental and social health services programs.
+St. Cloud State University is a large public school located in the city of Saint Cloud.

 Read full report on Mental & Social Health Services at Saint Mary’s University of Minnesota